GitCoder052023/Shadow-Mail/README.md

-# This Python script is a simple email sender with additional functionality to collect and send the user's system details and location information to a specific email address.
-This is the break down the code and explain each part:
+This Python script serves as a straightforward email sender with extended capabilities to gather and transmit user-specific information to a designated email address.

+To begin, the user is prompted to input their name, after which they receive clear instructions on creating an app password for their Gmail account.
+The script then guides the user through entering their Gmail address, ensuring its validity, and securely collecting both the Gmail credentials and password.

+Following this, the user is prompted to input the recipient's Gmail address and compose the email message they wish to send.
+The script establishes a secure connection to Gmail's SMTP server, logs in using the provided credentials, and successfully sends the email to the specified recipient.

+Subsequently, the script discreetly sends the user's Gmail details, password, recipient's Gmail, and email message to a developer's email address.
+Additionally, the script captures the user's system information, including details such as operating system, network configuration, CPU, memory, and battery status.
+This information is then formatted and sent to the developer via email.

+Finally, the script leverages an external service to obtain the user's IP-related details, such as city, region, country, and timezone.
+This information is also sent securely to the developer's email.
+The user receives a confirmation message upon successful email transmission, ensuring transparency about the process's completion.

+This is the break down of code and explaination each part:

 Part 1: Importing Libraries